ibliskavka/bliskavka-com/source/_posts/cdk-package-scripts.md

 I can also define multiple entry points

 - `cdk`: Interact with the stack directly.
-- `cdk:pipeline`: Deploy a CDK Pipeline which is able patch the CDK app when new changes are pushed.
+- `cdk:pipeline`: Deploy a CDK Pipeline which is able to patch the CDK app when new changes are pushed.

 A pipeline execution can be slow, so being able to circumvent the pipeline in a dev/sandbox environment is extremely useful.